 The Institute is committed to maintaining an environment that is safe for all members of the VDCI community.
-Safety concerns, including those arising out of Code of Conduct proceedings, should be brought to the attention of the program manager for evaluation of any appropriate measures to be taken by the Institute to promote security.
+Safety concerns, including those arising out of Code of Conduct proceedings, should be brought to the attention of the Student Services Manager for evaluation of any appropriate measures to be taken by the Institute to promote security.